Nobody9714/NoIPScan/README.md

 Summary:
 "NoIPScan.py" is a simple yet powerful tool that scans your local network for connected devices, providing a list of discovered devices.
-All without stupid grayware, ads, or deceptive download links.
+All without grayware, ads, data harvesting, or deceptive download links.

 Features:
 Network Scanning: Scan your local network  for device's hostname, NIC Vendor, IP address and MAC address.
 Includes optional multiple scans attemps because sometimes 1 just isnt enough.